San Bernardino Divorce & Family Law let the law offices of kimberly prendergast assist you with your family law needs. contact us

 In California, children at least 14 can express their preference for which parent they want to live with.
 The courts consider a child's preference when they are "of sufficient age and ability to voice an intelligent opinion on custody or visitation."

-Move-Away Rights
+Understanding Move-Away Rights in Custody Cases

 A custodial parent has the right to change residences or move neighborhoods with a child as long as the move will not interfere with the child's best interests.
 Under California law, the moving parent must provide written notice of any plan to move away with the child for more than 30 days.
 The notice should be sent at least 45 days before the proposed move to allow both parents to work out a new custody or visitation agreement.
 The nonmoving parent has the right to file an objection to the proposed relocation and ask a court to modify custody as a result.
 Evidently, move-away cases can grow quite lengthy and complex if a parent objects.